chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_dataproc_cluster.md

       : The uri of the KMS key used to encrypt various sensitive files.

       `keystore_uri`
-      : The Cloud Storage URI of the keystore file used for SSL encryption.
+      : The Cloud Storage URI of the keystore file used for TLS/SSL encryption.

       `truststore_uri`
       : The Cloud Storage URI of a KMS encrypted file containing the password to the user provided keystore.